juliawilcots/negeobio-website-source/content/conduct.md

 Reporting unacceptable behavior:

-If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify a meeting organizer in-person, by e-mail, or by phone.
-[Anonymous reporting option too?]
+If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify a meeting organizer in-person or by email.

 Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety, or a criminal act is expected to call 911 or, if on campus, the MIT Police (at (617) 253-1212).
 Those witnessing a potential criminal act should also take actions necessary to maintain their own personal safety.